dell/csm-docs/content/docs/secure/encryption/deployment.md

   # extraArgs: Extra command line parameters to pass to the encryption driver.
   # Allowed values:
   # --sharedStorage - may be required by some applications to work properly.
-  # When set, performance is reduced, and hard links cannot be created.
+  # When set, performance is reduced and hard links cannot be created.
   # See the gocryptfs documentation for more details.
   extraArgs: []
 ```